flexigpt/vscode-extension/README.md

 - requestparams: optional
   - This is an object of type `{ [key: string]: any }`.
+  - requestparams["provider"]: For setting a provider from non defaultProvider config
   - Any params relevant to the GPT provider API can be overridden.
   - Valid params for OpenAI completion request can be found in this [API reference](https://platform.openai.com/docs/api-reference/completions).

 - responseHandler: Optional

   - responseHandler is used to handle a response.
 By default, replace function is used.
 Handle function can be one of [Predefined System Function](#predefined-system-function) or a User defined function.